Yale-EEB723/finalproject/code.md

 ## Background
 While biologists characterize most animals by what they have, non-bilaterians are sometimes characterized by what they don't have.
 In sponges, traditionally these absences have been considered ancestral, an assumption contributing to their primitive image.

 Loss is trivial to establish phylogenetically, but is less so when the phylogeny itself possesses a degree of uncertainty.
 Synteny analysis provides one method of determining loss.
-In particular, the ghost locus hypothesis suggests that in the case of gene loss, the synteny surrounding the locus of the gene may be preserved even in the absence of the gene itself @Ramos2012.
+In particular, the ghost locus hypothesis suggests that in the case of gene loss, the synteny surrounding the locus of the gene may be preserved even in the absence of the gene itself (Ramos et al., 2012).
 In this project, I will identify candidate 'ghost loci' across broad evolutionary distances.

 Many studies examining synteny across long evolutionary distances choose a microsynteny approach.
 Is it possible to identify synteny at a macro, whole-scaffold level?